M-Variance Asymptotics and Uniqueness of Descriptors: M-Variance Asymptotics on a Manifold

 \begin{As}[Local Manifold Structure] For every $\mu^i \in E$, assume that there is an $2\leq r_i \in \mathbb{R}$ and a neighborhood $\widetilde{U}_i$ of $\mu^i$ that is a $p$-dimensional Riemannian manifold, $p\in \mathbb{N}$, such that with a neighborhood $U_i$ of the origin in $\mathbb{R}^p$ the exponential map $\exp_{\mu^i} : U_i \to \widetilde{U}_i$, $\exp_{\mu^i}(0)= \mu^i$, is a $C^{\ceil{r_i}}$-diffeomorphism.
 For $x \in U_i$ and $q\in Q$ we introduce the notation

 \end{As} This assumption allows for slightly more general descriptor spaces than manifolds, like stratified spaces.
 However, in such spaces one is restricted to random variables which take their descriptor values in the manifold part of the space.
 Stratified spaces, in which the mean is generically taken on the manifold part, are called \emph{manifold stable} and \cite{H_meansmeans_12} showed that landmark shape spaces enjoy this property.
 The local manifold assumption serves mostly as a convenience and it allows for the generalization of assumptions \ref{as:Lipschitz} and \ref{as:Lipschitz2} to H\"older continuity.
-When relaxing this assumption to only require a metric descriptor space one has to supplement entropy assumptions like Assumption \ref{as:entropy}.